viamrobotics/docs/docs/extend/modular-resources/create.md

 {{% /tab %}}
 {{% tab name="New Type" %}}
-Define a new {{< glossary_tooltip term_id="api-namespace-triplet" text=" type or subtype" >}} of resource:
+Define a new {{< glossary_tooltip term_id="api-namespace-triplet" text="type or subtype" >}} of resource:

 1. Define the messages and methods of the new API in [protobuf](https://github.com/protocolbuffers/protobuf), then [generate code](https://grpc.io/docs/languages/python/generated-code/) in Python or Go and use the generated code to implement the higher level server and client functions required.

 2. [Code at least one model](#code-a-new-resource-model) of this new resource.
 Make sure to implement every method required in your API definition.
-Import your custom models and APIs into the main program and register the new resource models with your chosen SDK's helper methods.
+Import your custom models and APIs into the main program and register them with your chosen SDK.

 1. [Code a main program](#code-a-main-entry-point-program) that starts the module after adding your desired resources from the registry.
 This main program is the "entry point" to your module.